 Let’s Move To…Belgravia

-‘Last year we saw two £40m-plus sales to British buyers as well high-level sales to Chinese and Middle Eastern buyers,’ Bailey continues.
+‘In 2019 we saw two £40m-plus sales to British buyers as well high-level sales to Chinese and Middle Eastern buyers,’ Bailey continues.
 ‘Mayfair might have become a hub for global wealth, but Belgravia is more discreet – buyers can retreat back here to the calm of garden squares.’

 The area is an established family neighbourhood with excellent schools such as Eaton House, Eaton Square School and Francis Holland; Garden House, Hill House and Eaton Square upper school are also within easy reach.
 In 2021 the Cleveland Clinic, a world-renowned private hospital, is set to open in Belgravia, adding to the appeal.

 According to Mohamed Zaghloul of UK Sotheby’s International, buyers appreciate both the neighbourhood feel and the fact it’s possible to walk from Belgravia to offices in St James’s, Mayfair and Westminster.
 The City is also an easy commute from Victoria and Sloane Square tube stations.

 The area has always had an abundance of charm, but over the past decade Belgravia has become yet more desirable thanks to Grosvenor Estate’s gentrification of Elizabeth Street, Motcomb Street and Pimlico Road.
 These streets are now home to boutiques, gastro pubs – the Thomas Cubitt on Elizabeth Street is one of the most popular pubs in the area – as well as food shops such as Daylesford Organic on Pimlico Road and Waitrose on Motcomb Street.
 There’s even a garage on Eaton Mews West.